lateefwalana/Cyberglobe/src/pages/index.md

     section_id: hero
     content: >
       Network engineers are similar to civil engineers.
-The difference is we build rule infrastructure for applications instead of automotives.
+The difference is we build digital infrastructure for applications instead of automotives.
   - type: section_content
     title: About
     section_id: about